Hiram Maristany: Early life

 Maristany was born in Manhattan's Spanish Harlem neighborhood to Puerto Rican immigrant parents Reinaldo and Margarita Maristany.
 At a young age, Maristany lost his father, an event which some who knew him believe forced him to mature faster than usual.
 Some suggest this lack of childhood contributed to his motivation to document the life of his neighborhood.
 At age 13, he received his first camera from social worker Dan Murrow, who suggested photography may help him.

 Community involvement

 By 18, Maristany was a known figure in his community.
 Prior to the founding of the Young Lords chapter, he was part of an antipoverty program called the Photography Workshop, funded by Columbia University's Teachers College's Social Research Center.
 His workshop was located on 117th street, in the heart of Spanish Harlem.

 In 1969, Maristany co-founded El Museo del Barrio along with artist and educator Raphael Montañez Ortiz.
-In September of 1971, he established the Amigos del Museo del Barrio nonprofit, facilitating the museum's community outreach programs, along with Moreno Vega, Eugene Calderon, and Hilda Arroyo.
+In September 1971, he established the Amigos del Museo del Barrio nonprofit, facilitating the museum's community outreach programs, along with Moreno Vega, Eugene Calderon, and Hilda Arroyo.
 From April 1975 through July 1977, he served as the museum's acting director.